aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_check.rst

         Feasibility tolerance in checking the constraints violations.
 If this argument is negative, the value of the option ``Constraint Listing Feasibility Tolerance`` is used.

     *checkColumns*
-		A scalar binary value to indicate whether or not to check for variable bound violations and integrality violations.
-By default, this function does not check for bound violations and integrality violations.
+        A scalar binary value to indicate whether to check for variable bound violations and integrality violations (value 1) or not (value 0).

-Return Value
 ------------

     The procedure returns 1 on success, or 0 otherwise.